-This substrate is available in 8 different sizes ranging from 10-gallon to 125-gallon.
+This is a great bearded dragon substrate.
+It’s available in 8 different sizes ranging from 10-gallon to 125-gallon.
 It can be easily cut to fit the enclosure.
 One of the reasons why we love Zilla Reptile Bedding so much is that it cannot be digested and is safer for bearded dragons.

 2. Tfwadmx Reptile Carpet Mat Substrate

-This substrate is made of high-density tech fiber material that is durable and can be washed very easily.
+This is another very good substrate for bearded dragons.
+It is made of high-density tech fiber material that is durable and can be washed very easily.
 It’s also perfectly safe for your bearded dragon.
 If it doesn’t fit the enclosure, you can simply roll it and cut it with a scissor.

 3. Zoo Med Excavator Clay Burrowing Substrate